seb1080/webOneBiteAtaTime/youDon'tKnowJS/youDon'tKNowJS.md

 ```
 ### Coercion

-Coercion comes in two forms in JavaScript: explicit and implicit.
+Coercion meen converting between types, Coercion comes in two forms in JavaScript: explicit and implicit.

 Explicit coercion is simply that you can see obviously from the code that a conversion from one type to another will occur, where as implicit coercion is when the type conversion can happen as more of a non-obvious side effect of some other operation.

 ```js
 // implicit coercion